-Ours is a unique area of the law.
-While there are common themes from state to state, the statutes, rules and regulations in each state have evolved, and diverged from sister states, based on the mix of industries and occupations unique to each state.
-Despite those structural differences, the issues we face are often quite similar.
-We are called many things, from referees to hearing officers, to judges, to administrative law judges, to commissioners.
-Regardless of how we are denominated, we all have a common focus—to ensure that workers’ compensation claims are fairly and promptly heard and decided, based on the facts and applicable laws, free of bias or inappropriate influence.
-We are better-equipped to achieve that goal through the continuing judicial education, exchange of ideas, and the formation of friendships and professional relationships available through NAWCJ.
+Workers’ compensation is a unique area of the law.
+There are common themes from state to state, but each state’s statutes, rules, and regulations have evolved in response to the mix of industries and occupations unique to each state.
+Despite those differences, the issues we face as adjudicators are often similar.
+Although we have different titles – judges, administrative judges, hearing officers, and commissioners – we all aim to ensure that workers’ compensation claims are fairly and promptly heard and decided, based on the facts and applicable laws, free of bias or inappropriate influence.
+We are better prepared to achieve that goal through continuing judicial education, the exchange of ideas, and the professional support of colleagues available through NAWCJ.
 Ours is the only source of workers’ compensation-specific education and training, provided by adjudicators for adjudicators.